DebojitDas2003/safe-women-android-app/README.md

 7.  **Immigrant Women**:  Women who have migrated to a new country, who may experience language barriers, cultural challenges, and heightened vulnerability to exploitation and discrimination.
 8.  **Humanitarian Aid Workers**:  Women working in humanitarian and development organizations who may face safety risks while providing assistance in conflict zones, disaster-affected areas, or other challenging environments.

+## Scalability:

+To ensure scalability, we plan to employ a cloud-based infrastructure capable of handling a large user base and concurrent requests.
+Additionally, we'll design the app with modularity in mind, allowing for easy integration of new features and updates.
+Partnering with local authorities and organizations can extend our reach and impact.
+Continuous feedback and data analysis will inform optimization strategies.
+Ultimately, our goal is to create a robust and adaptable system capable of scaling alongside increasing demand and evolving user needs.